akhneve/realtime-fleet-intelligence/README.md

-# Real-Time Fleet Operations Intelligence: Analyst Onboarding
+# Real-Time Fleet Operations Intelligence

 This repository turns four Lime Seattle availability feeds into validated PostgreSQL data and reporting views for Power BI.
 It schedules an observation every 15 minutes and refreshes Seattle boundary data monthly.
 Its purpose is to explain **observed fleet supply, availability, geography, and pipeline health**.

-This guide is for a Data Analyst who knows basic spreadsheets or SQL and wants to understand, investigate, and eventually change the whole pipeline.
+This guide is for anyone who knows basic spreadsheets or SQL and wants to understand the whole pipeline.
 You do not need to know Python beforehand.
 The explanations introduce concepts first; the file catalog and change handbook provide engineering detail when needed.

 The source and migrations define behavior.
 This guide describes package `1.1.0`, migrations 001–009, and all 49 tracked files in this checkout.
 Recorded geography verification is historical evidence, not a live health check.
 Worked examples are synthetic.
 No production database or feed was accessed to prepare this guide.